marceloandrioni/conda_env/README.md

 ...
 (core dumped)
 ```
-So if these packages are needed, it is best to install then in a dedicated env or install olders versions.
+So if these packages are needed, it is best to install then in a dedicated env or install older versions.

 #### xESMF